rya-sge/access-denied/_posts/2024-10-15-trezor-wallet-security.md

 See [cryptobook.nakov.com - pbkdf2](https://cryptobook.nakov.com/mac-and-key-derivation/pbkdf2)

-### HMAC

-Here some supplementary defails about HMAC used by PBKDF2

 #### HMAC-SHA256

+Here some supplementary defails about HMAC used by PBKDF2.

 HMAC stands for Hash-based Message Authentication Code